uhub/awesome-actionscript-sorted/README.md

 * [as3GeomAlgo](https://github.com/azrafe7/as3GeomAlgo) - AS3 port of hxGeomAlgo - Small collection of geometry algorithms in Haxe 3.
 * [as3eval](https://github.com/soywiz/as3eval) - Simple expression evaluator for ActionScript 3
 * [as3-eval](https://github.com/SimonRichardson/as3-eval) - ActionScript3 Code Evaluator using Tamarin ESC compiler.
+* [FlashFormulaEditor](https://github.com/zasdfgbnm/FlashFormulaEditor) - FlashFormulaEditor is a formula editor made by Adobe Flex.
+It is can be used as an online formula editor for a forum, blog etc
+* [AS3LinAlg](https://github.com/inspirit/AS3LinAlg) - AS3 Linear Algebra library

 ### Physics